-$^{^{16}}$ A similar approach was used for this code in the IT implementation of the codification for the Solvency II Preparatory Phase.
+16 A similar approach was used for this code in the IT implementation of the codification for the Solvency II Preparatory Phase.

-17 The default variant for the Pension funds templates is .24, .33 for PEPP PR,.34 for PEPP KID and .36, .37, .38 for FICOD.
+17 The default variant for the Pension funds templates is .24, .33 for PEPP PR and .34 for PEPP KID.